Welcome back to City Varieties Music Hall

 We advise any visitor, who knowingly may have reason to leave the auditorium during the screening/live performance, to book aisle seats or seats close to the aisle to avoid disrupting other audience members.
 Seated audience members do not need to vacate the row but must stand to allow others to pass

-Screenings- Seats will be sold in pairs with two seats left empty in between – these seats will be clearly marked.
-We ask that if you come in larger groups (no more than six people) you do not move into the empty seats to be next to each other as this has a knock-on effect to the people in the next row.
+• Seats will be sold in pairs with two seats left empty in between – these seats will be clearly marked.
+We ask that if you come in larger groups (no more than six peopleyou do not move into the empty seats to be next to each other as this has a knock-on effect to the people in the next row.
 Please trust us on this

-Bars- Our Stalls and Circle bars are both open.
-We are operating a queuing system that is clearly identified by socially distanced markers on the floor and rope system.
+• If our bars are open, we are operating a queuing system that is clearly identified by socially distanced markers on the floor and rope system.
 Screens are in place, and we are only accepting contactless methods of payment – no cash.
-There is not seating in the Circle bar; all drinks must be consumed in your seats – we advise you stock up (sensibly) to save too many trips!
+There is no seating in the Circle bar; all drinks must be consumed in your seats – we advise you stock up (sensibly) to save too many trips!

-To minimise the amount of people arriving at the same time and having to queue, we are operating staggered arrival times - these will be clearly marked on your ticket when booking.
-We ask that you adhere to these times as much as possible
+We are operating staggered arrival times at The Varieties to help with social distancing – these are clearly marked on your tickets and we ask that you adhere to them as much as possible

 When you arrive, a queuing system will be in place, clearly marked with socially distanced markers and ropes.
 This queue will be outside so please come prepared for the Great British weather!
 We ask that you have your ticket (PDF or on your phone) ready to be scanned to save time.
-Your temperature will be taken by a member of our staff and we will also be conducting bag searches – we ask that you don’t bring large bags as The Varieties does not have a cloakroom to store them or other items
+Your temperature will be taken by a member of our staff and we will also be conducting bag searches – we ask that you don’t bring large bags as The Varieties does not have a cloakroom to store them or other items.
+Information about where you can store large bags in Leeds city centre can be found at Radical Storage

 Additional cleaning and PPE

-As well as our usual high levels of cleaning, we have introduced additional measures to ensure the building is as clean and safe as possible at all times, including having a team on hand to clean public areas and toilets when the screenings/live performance has started to ensure they are clean for the interval (if applicable), or when exiting the building.
-In line with guidelines, The Varieties will also be ‘fogged’ on a regular basis using an antiviral fogging machine as an extra precaution
+As well as our usual high levels of cleaning, we have introduced additional measures to ensure our buildings are as clean and safe as possible at all times, including having a team on hand to clean public areas and toilets once the performance/screening has started to ensure they are clean for the interval (if applicable), or when exiting the building

-Staff have received extra training so they can return to work in the building safely.
-They will be wearing masks and visors, and screens have been installed in our Box Office and bars
+Staff will be wearing masks and visors, and screens have been installed in our Box Office and bars

 Hand sanitiser stations